aridjayarecipes/cutesrecipes.web.app/content/post/2166-how-to-prepare-super-quick-homemade-salmon-sarciado.md

 1. Prepare 2 tbsp sugar

 Today we are cooking to cook another Pinoy recipe Salmon Sarciado.
-Please don&#39;t forget to like and share this video.
+Please don't forget to like and share this video.
 Sparkpeople - Fish Sarciado. Размер порции Salmon Sarciado.
 Fish Sarciado is known to Ilonggos as Cardillong Isda.

 <!--inarticleads2-->

 ##### Instructions to make Salmon sarciado:

 1. Add a splash of veg oil to a large nonstick pan on medium-high heat.
 Season the salmon fillets with salt and pepper and sear them in the pan, skin-side first, for 5 to 6 minutes per side until cooked.
 Remove the fish to a paper-towel lined plate.
 1. Wipe the oil and any residue from the pan, and add a fresh splash of veg oil.
-Lay the tomatoes in, flesh-side down, and don&#39;t touch them for 5 minutes.
+Lay the tomatoes in, flesh-side down, and don't touch them for 5 minutes.
 Let them scorch and bubble and release their juice.
 1. Stir the tomato paste, shallot, garlic, and pepper flakes into the pan.
 Let fry for 2 minutes.
 Add the green pepper and fry another 2 minutes.
 1. Add the vinegar, sugar, and a 1/2 cup water to the sauce.
 Stir, then let simmer 2 or 3 minutes to reduce.
 Add salt and pepper to taste.
-Serve the sauce underneath or beside the salmon, so you don&#39;t ruin the beautiful crispy skin.
+Serve the sauce underneath or beside the salmon, so you don't ruin the beautiful crispy skin.

 Sparkpeople - Fish Sarciado. Размер порции Salmon Sarciado.
 Fish Sarciado is known to Ilonggos as Cardillong Isda.
 A saucy fish dish so simple but very delicious so satisfy your craving with this Sarciadong Isda, so affordable and easy to make.
 In Filipino, "sarciado" refers to dishes with a tomato-based sauce.
 The sauce can be poured over the cooked fish or fried fish can be braised in the sauce.